ak15199/image2stl/README.md

 a number of tunable parameters, most common if which might be `density` (which defines how much plastic is extruded for a given shade of gray), and `scale` (which defines how many pixels in the original image are averaged to determine one halftone dot).
+Run with `--help` for more details.

-You may need to to tune, and there are almost certainly things thatr I hadn't considered!
+You may need to to tune, and there are almost certainly things that I haven't considered!

 ```